lorpac/network_vmd/README.md

     Usage: create_net.py [OPTIONS] PDB_ID

     Options:
-    --dim TEXT            dimensions to consider (1D, 2D, 3D, 4D, 3-4D, or all).
+    --selected_positions TEXT  list of sequence positions to consider.
+If None, all positions are considered (default is None) --dim TEXT                 dimensions to consider (1D, 2D, 3D, 4D, 3-4D, or all).
 Default is 'all'.
-    --output TEXT         output file name.
+    --cutoff INTEGER           cutoff threshold for the connection of nodes in the amino acid network (dafault is 5) --output TEXT              output file name.
 If None (default), the output is 'netdimpdb_id.p'.
     --output_folder TEXT       output folder.
 Default is 'networks'.
     --help                     Show this message and exit.
     ```

     Example: